Fighting Biden virus aid, GOP rekindles Obama-era strategy | WTOP

 Senate Republicans forced an all-night reading of the bill Thursday, delaying the start of debate.

-On Friday, they began offering what will be dozens of amendments designed in part to change the bill, but also to highlight costly expenditures and less popular provisions.
-One of the Democrats’ own amendments, to set reduce extra jobless benefits from $400 a week to $300, was splitting their ranks and causing further delays.
+On Friday, senators launched an overnight session on amendments, most from Republicans, designed in part to change the bill, but also to highlight costly expenditures and less popular provisions.
+By early Saturday, most were failing.

+Democrats’ own amendment, to reduce extra jobless benefits from $400 a week to $300, was splitting their ranks and causing further delays, before it eventually was accepted.

-Sen. Ron Johnson, R-Wis., who forced the bill reading into early Friday morning, used charts and props to help Americans understand the size of the $1.9 trillion package.
+Sen. Ron Johnson, R-Wis., who forced the bill reading, used charts and props to help Americans understand the size of the $1.9 trillion package.

 “The human mind can’t really contemplate what a trillion is,” he said, before launching into examples.
 He suggested a stack of $1 bills would extend the distance half way to the moon.